 College mathematics faculty, headed by Dr. Kelly Cline and Dr. Holly Zullo, has been awarded a $180,000 grant from the National Science Foundation for a three year project (2010-2012) in order bring together a team, including 5 other faculty from colleges across the country, to study the use of classroom voting in mathematics and to develop curricular materials.
 Classroom voting and clickers have been popular in Carroll mathematics courses for the past 6 years.

 If you are taking one of the following math or chemistry classes, you will need one of the calculators listed below.
-If you have any questions about substitutions, please contact your instructor or Dr. Mark Parker (Math Professor) at email@example.com
+If you have any questions about substitutions, please contact your instructor or Dr. Kelly Cline (Math Professor) at firstname.lastname@example.org.

 Contact Dr. Kelly Cline 406-447-4451 (email@example.com) today to learn more about mathematics at Carroll College.

-Did you know that in three of the last seven years, Carroll College has had teams rated Outstanding Winner in the international Mathematical Contest in Modeling, placing them in the elite company of other school such as Harvey-Mudd, Harvard, MIT, and Duke which also have had winning teams.
+In three of the last seven years, Carroll College has had teams rated Outstanding Winner in the International Mathematical Contest in Modeling, placing them in the elite company of other school such as Harvey-Mudd, Harvard, MIT, and Duke.

 For each of the last seven years, Carroll has had at least one team rated Meritorious Winner, placing them in the top 13% of the world.